Buying real estate in Abidjan?

 Insights

-- An emphyteutic lease in Abidjan can last up to 99 years and gives you transferable, mortgage-able rights, making it the strongest alternative when outright ownership is not possible.
+• A bail emphyteotique (long-term lease) in Abidjan can last up to 99 years, is transferable and mortgageable, making it the closest legal alternative to full ownership when ownership is blocked.

 Can a foreigner legally own land in Abidjan right now?